wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-ios/google-analytics.md

 ***

-## How to see the data in Google Analytics
+## How to see the data in Firebase Analytics

 * Log in to your Firebase console.
 * Navigate to the **Events** section to view custom events logged from VWO.